Technocrank

 If you’re really interested in contributing towards WordPress, may I suggest working on the WordPress Multiuser trac?
 Donncha, the lead developer there has a much different attitude towards those helping out and we regularly contribute patches that get accepted.
 (Although he does have to approve them before they get added in.)

-3. avatar crankietech says:
+3. crankietech says:

 Thanks for the links, drmike.